-Under the Company's stock plans, outstanding RSUs contain rights to receive cash dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
+The Company's RSUs contain rights to receive cash dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
 The dividend equivalents are accumulated and paid to the employees when the underlying RSUs vest.
-Dividend equivalents accumulated on the underlying RSUs are forfeited if the employees do not fulfill their service requirement and the awards do not vest.
-As of December 31, 2018 and 2017, accrued dividend equivalents totaled \$8.4 million and \$5.8 million, respectively.
+Dividend equivalents accumulated on the underlying RSUs are forfeited if the employees do not fulfill the requisite service requirement and, as a result, the awards do not vest.
+As of December 31, 2019 and 2018, accrued dividend equivalents totaled \$10.6 million and \$8.4 million, respectively.